Thomas Flack Trust Fund

-The Thomas Flack Fund for 2019/20 is currently open to new applications.
-The deadline for applications is 30 September 2018.
+The Thomas Flack Fund for 2019/20 is now closed to new applications.
+It will reopen for 2020/21 in April 2019.
 Grant payments for revenue projects are made in April 2019.
 Grant payments for capital projects are made after April 2019 and on completion of your project and receipt of supplier invoices.

 How do I apply?

 Complete the Expression of Interest form below to find out if your organisation and project meets the eligibility criteria.

 Based on the information you provide, we will advise you if your project or organisation meets our eligibility criteria.
 We will also provide you with a grant application form when the fund reopens in April 2019 if relevant and give you the deadlines for applying.
 Please note that providing you with this information and an application form does not guarantee that your application will be successful.